BitKnitting/FitHome-docs/Home.md

 # At A High Level
 ## Electricity Monitor
-The [Electricity Monitor](ElectricityMonitor.md) sends the home's power readings to the __FitHome app__ running on an iOS or Android SmartPhone.
+The [Electricity Monitor](ElectricityMonitor) sends the home's power readings to the __FitHome app__ running on an iOS or Android SmartPhone.
 The FitHome app provides realtime feedback on the impact the homeowner's electricity use choices is having on:
 - How much money is being saved.
 - How much CO2 is being saved by noting the equivalent gas, oil consumed as well as trees planted.

 ![overview](FitHome_Experience.png)
 The FitHome app provides the user with:
-- Personalized insights about what can be easily done to lower the electricity use by using [Data Analysis](DataAnalysis.md).
+- Personalized insights about what can be easily done to lower the electricity use by using __Data Analysis__.
 - A __leaderboard__ so the homeowner can see how well they are doing conserving energy compared to the rest of the FitHome community.